South India

 I'm a former dancer who loves all things Polish, especially the music... whether it be folk songs and dances from Poland, or polka music from Chicago.
 Oh, yes, and I love pierogi !

-Gallery | This entry was posted in Travel, Photography and tagged , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , .
+This entry was posted in Photography, Travel and tagged , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , .
 Bookmark the permalink.

-One Response to South India
+1 Response to South India

 1. Margaret says: says: